 - Denominational and organizational leaders seeking to guide their organizations into new practices and structures that enable the flourishing of communities living out God’s vision of peace and justice

 - Every follower of Jesus Christ seeking to become an ambassador of God’s healing and wholeness

-Participants begin and end each day with vibrant Christian worship, held in Duke Divinity School’s beautiful Goodson Chapel.
+Participants begin each day with vibrant Christian worship held in Duke Divinity School’s beautiful Goodson Chapel.

-Shared meals, one-on-one conversations with faculty, some free evenings, some evenings with community-building events, and access to the many gifts of Duke University's campus.
+Shared meals, one-on-one conversations with faculty, optional evenings events (learning tours, panel discussions, etc), and access to the many gifts of Duke University's campus.

 “[Summer] Institute was a week of learning and inspiration.
 The leadership was outstanding.
 The participants represented a world-wide network deeply committed to a myriad of reconciliation initiatives.
 I left the Institute awakened to the hope and the pain of the reconciliation journey and armed with stories, contacts, and resources to enrich my church’s commitment to the Beloved Community.”— Gene Graham, congregational lay-leader, Houston, Texas